neurodsp-tools/neurodsp/tutorials/README.txt

 Tutorials
 =========

-Below is a series of notebooks that provide an introduction to the tools in neurodsp.
+Tutorials, split up by each sub-module, introducing the tools available in NeuroDSP.

 .. contents:: Contents
    :local: